Artistic Director and Producer of NewsRevue

 Shannon Steele is an Actor/Producer from Australia who has left the sunny shores of Sydney to work in the London theatre scene.
-Initially attracted the organised chaos and wonderful thrill of the Edinburgh Festival Fringe, Shannon has just finished working as the General Manager of C venues.
+Initially attracted the organised chaos and wonderful thrill of the Edinburgh Festival Fringe, Shannon was the General Manager of C venues in 2017.
 Having graduated from Australia's prestigious National Institute of Dramatic Art (NIDA), she recently made her London acting debut in Red Scarf Theatre's Thirty-Three at Leicester Square Theatre.
 Before studying at NIDA, Shannon attended the Australian National University, where she completed a Bachelor of Arts, majoring in Linguistics and Theatre Studies.
 During this time, she directed Eyes to the Floor by Alana Valentine and completed an honours thesis entitled Catharsis for the Oppressed, examining the political and theatrical work of Augusto Boal.

 He is an award winning Director/Writer/Producer Artistic Director of The Regional touring company Baroque Theatre and is the Associate Director of the Canal Café Theatre in London, home of the Guinness Book of World Records holder world’s longest running live comedy show 'Newsrevue' which he has directed many times in London and Edinburgh.
 He is the Executive Producer of Actors Awareness promoting gender equality and diversity in the arts.
 His work in film and advertising has twice been nominated at Cannes Lions winning in 2006 in the same year he was named as one for the creatives of the year in creative review magazine.
 He won an Editor’s Choice Award as Artistic Director for best new venue, Edinburgh 2008.
 He directed the winning show for the national new writing competition for Writers Avenue (Seconds) which received a transfer to the Pleasance Main House.
 He was awarded “Best Director for Theatre & Film” at the Fringe Report Awards 2012.
 Adam directed an acclaimed UK tour of ‘Great Expectations’ for the bicentenary of Charles Dickens birth with Baroque Theatre Company .
 He directed 'Dracula' in the West End in a limited sold out run starring Andrew Lee Potts (Primeval).
 He has directed Lady Windermere’s Fan and new writing based on the life of Woody Allen at The Pleasance Theatre staring James Phelps (Fred Weasley, Harry Potter film series), as well directing for various Drama Schools across the UK .
 He has directed Moliere and Lorca in French and Spanish language for the sold out five star seasons at The Barons Court Theatre and internationally. .
 Further credits include 'The Birds' by Conor McPherson from the story by Daphne du Maurier.
 Inspector Morse “House of Ghosts”, “The Haunting of Hill House”, “Up Pompeii” and many others for Baroque Theatre Company.